Planning application process

 Approval subject to conditions

 If an application is refused, reasons have to be stated.
 Usually these are due to conflicts with Development Plan Policies.
-For example, a proposal may result in unacceptable overshadowing of a neighbours living rooms and garden area.
-To try to reduce the likelihood of applications being refused our Development Plan is available for public inspection at both the Town Hall and Mansion House reception, as well as on display at all the libraries within the district, whilst the case officer is available by appointment for consultation at all stages of the application process.
+For example, a proposal may result in unacceptable overshadowing of a neighbour's living room and garden area.
+To try to reduce the likelihood of applications being refused, our Development Plan is available for public inspection at both the Town Hall and the Mansion House reception, as well as on display at all of the libraries within the district, whilst the case officer is available by appointment for consultation at all stages of the application process.

 After the decision